toss/es-git/docs/reference/classes/Repository.md

 > **getRemote**(`name`): [`Remote`](Remote.md)

-Get remote from repository
+Get remote from repository.

-Throws error if it does not exist
+Throws error if remote does not exist.

 #### Parameters